hristoast/build-openmw/README.md

 ## Why?

 OpenMW has several dependencies that are at various stages of release on any given GNU/Linux distribution.
 This script tries to simplify the process of running OpenMW by building and bundling what have been, in my experience, the most widely varying of these.

+Nowadays, even with wide availablility of all dependencies, it's still nice to have an automated and reproducible way of doing the build process.